IndieSmiths/bblueleveleditor/README.md

 Level editor for the [Bionic Blue](https://github.com/IndieSmiths/bionicblue) game.

 > [!WARNING]
-> Rather than a tool for general use, this is a highly crude tool meant for in-house usage.
-As such, it lacks many features and is susceptible to crashing/malfunctioning and sudden requirement changes.
+> Rather than a tool for general use, this is a crude tool meant for in-house usage.
+As such, it lacks many features and is susceptible to crashing/malfunctioning and sudden requirement changes; usually, though, it works effectively and efficiently/smoothly for the purposes for which it was created, and since it is so bare-bones/basic, it is very low-maintenance.

 This tool was created by me, Kennedy Richard S. Guerra([website](https://kennedyrichard.com) | [GitHub](https://github.com/KennedyRichard)), 34, as part of the Indie Smiths project ([website](https://indiesmiths.com) | [GitHub](https://github.com/IndieSmiths)).